 In light of this trend it would appear that those creating original rock and roll art will have an increasingly difficult time protecting it from unauthorized users.
 Today as never before it is incumbent on artists to acquire a basic awareness of the legal issues impacting their creative work.
 They and every other party involved in the creation of rock and roll art, or benefitting from it, should make an effort to appreciate the interests at stake.

-An earlier version of this paper by Nels Jacobson was published in "Entertainment and Sports Lawyer: A Publication of the ABA Forum on the Entertainment and Sports Industries."
+Earlier versions of this paper were published in "Entertainment and Sports Lawyer: A Publication of the ABA Forum on the Entertainment and Sports Industries" in 2005; and presented to the 24th Annual Entertainment Law Institute in Dallas in 2014.